Shunya-karan/Flutter-Anonymous-Chat-App/README.md

 - User profile management
 - Block users
 - Report users
-- Blocked/reported users are excluded from matching
+- Blocked and reported users are excluded from matching
-- Skip/end-chat functionality
+- Skip or end a chat at any time
-- Automatic stranger-disconnect handling
+- Automatic handling when a stranger disconnects
-- Network/disconnection handling
+- Network and disconnection handling
 - Online user count
 - Message rate limiting
 - Stranger matching rate limiting
-- Profile and anonymous identity change limits
+- Limits on how often profile and anonymous identity can be changed
 - Light, dark, and system appearance modes
 - Privacy Policy and About screens
 - Rate-app screen

-## 🛠️ Tech Stack
+## Tech Stack

-### Frontend
+**Frontend**
 - Flutter
 - Dart
 - Dio
 - Socket.IO Client

-### Backend
+**Backend**
 - Node.js
 - Express.js
 - Socket.IO